 Furthermore, Esprit also starts to use recycled wool which is certified according to the Recycled Claim Standard or the Global Recycled Standard.
 The prerequisite for labeling a product with our "Recycled" hangtag is the presence of at least 20 % recycled wool in the product.

 We have strict rules for the use of leather in our products.
 We require our leather to be a by-product of the food industry, and our suppliers must be able to trace raw hides and skins back to their country of origin.
 We do not source leather from endangered or threatened species that appear on lists from the International Union for the Conservation of Nature or the Convention of International Trade in Endangered Species of Wild Fauna and Flora.

 Further more, Esprit is a member of the Leather Working Group (LWG).
 Hereby, our leather products support responsible manufacturing via the LWG.

 One major challenge we face trying to source more sustainable leather is that there is not one overall apparel industry standard for leather that includes animal welfare.
 To overcome this, Textile Exchange launched the Responsible Leather Initiative early 2017.
 The initiative takes a multi-stakeholder approach that brings together interested parties to help develop the best possible solutions for the industry.
 As member of this group, we aim to address the many issues found within the global leather supply chain, including animal welfare as well as social and labor issues and deforestation.

-To support the circular approach, we also accept recycled down which has a significantly lower environmental footprint.
+To support the circular approach, we only accept recycled down which has a significantly lower environmental footprint.
 All suppliers for feather and down styles must undergo the certification process to receive either the Global Recycling Standard (GRS) or Recycled Claim Standard (RCS) Scope Certificate and must be able to provide Transaction Certificates approved by an accredited and independent certification body for each final garment.